l4zz3rj0d/cyart-vapt-team/README.md

 ### The work demonstrates practical skills in:

-- Web application security testing
+-Web, API, and mobile application security testing

 - Vulnerability discovery